 That being said, it is still strongly advised that patients have their snoring examined by a professional.
 This is because a small number of snoring cases are the result of a potentially dangerous medical condition known as obstructive sleep apnea.
 This condition occurs when a person experiences breathing trouble while they are asleep.

 A person suffering from obstructive sleep apnea will have pauses in their breathing that last anywhere from a few seconds to more than a minute.
 If obstructive sleep apnea is left untreated, it can result in life-threatening issues, including heart attack and stroke.

 While snoring and sleep apnea tend to go hand in hand, the respective treatment methods for these disorders are quite different.

 Snoring can generally be treated by making positive lifestyle changes and basic adjustments to one’s sleeping habits.
 These include:

 Obstructive sleep apnea is a more serious problem that often requires direct medical intervention.
 Some treatment methods for obstructive sleep apnea include:

-If you want to put a stop to your snoring habit or find out if you may be suffering from obstructive sleep apnea, please visit us at one of our eight locations in Zebulon, Knightdale, Clayton, Cary, Louisburg, Raleigh, Leesville Road and Benson.
+If you want to put a stop to your snoring habit or find out if you may be suffering from obstructive sleep apnea, please visit us at one of our seven locations in Zebulon, Knightdale, Clayton, Louisburg, Raleigh, Leesville Road and Benson.
 You may call us to schedule an appointment.